Skip to content

 Filters and displays all Spans generated by service entry calls within the currently selected time range.

-Filters and displays all top-level entry Spans of trace calls within the currently selected time range.
+Filters and displays all top-level entry Spans for trace calls within the currently selected time range.

 Chart Statistics

-These Metrics can be displayed synchronously on the chart through filtering functions.
+These Metrics can be displayed synchronously in the charts via filtering features.
 Specific statistical methods are as follows:

-• Request Count/Error Request Count: Based on the selected time range, the system divides it into 60 time points and displays the number of trace requests and error requests via bar charts.
+• Number of Requests/Error Request Count: Based on the selected time range, the system divides it into 60 time points and displays the number of trace requests and error request counts through bar charts.

-• Response Time: Similarly divided into 60 time points based on the selected time range, four response time Metrics are displayed via line charts, including average response time per second, P75 response time, P90 response time, and P99 response time.
+• Response Time: Similarly divided into 60 time points based on the selected time range, response time is displayed via line charts showing four response time Metrics, including average response time per second, P75 response time, P90 response time, and P99 response time.

 Export